 Services were rolled out across England from 2000/01 and provide free, tailored support to all smokers wishing to stop by offering a combination of recommended stop smoking pharmacotherapies and behavioural support.

-This report presents statistics from Stop Smoking Services in England for the period April 2018 to March 2019 and is supplemented by excel tables, data files, technical appendices and data quality information.
+This report presents statistics from Stop Smoking Services in England for the period April 2019 to March 2020 and is supplemented by excel tables, and CSV data files.

 Information is presented at national, regional and local authority (LA) level including some time series data for the last 10 years.
 Information is also shown by age, gender and ethnicity.